 -Start the day at Moses Cone Manor & Parkway Craft Center.
 There is plenty to enjoy just looking at the mansion, with classic twentieth-century architecture.
 Inside, the lower floor houses the Parkway Craft Center, with handmade works by members of the Southern Highland Craft Guild.
 On most summer days, there are live demonstrations by artisans on the front porch.
 On summer and fall weekends, you can enjoy a free upstairs tour, though you will need to reserve the tour in advance.
 Reservations are accepted beginning at 9 a.m. on Friday for the weekend of the requested tour only, and a limited number is allowed on each tour.
 Don’t miss the antique vehicles inside the stables, which now also house the public restrooms on the property.

 -The Blowing Rock Art & History Museum is next, and it’s located right in downtown Blowing Rock.
 Featuring rotating exhibits that showcase the rich culture, visual and musical art, and history of the Southern Appalachians, there is always something beautiful and interesting to see at the museum.
 Past exhibits are incredibly varied, and include displays of antique Appalachian toys, 19th Century Romantic paintings, the Bruce Barclay Cameron Duck Decoy Collection, traditional Appalachian musical instruments, and photography by Margaret Morley.
+Admission is free!
 See hours and current exhibits on the museum’s website.

 More cultural attractions:

 Enjoy theater?
 Take in a show with Ensemble Stage or Lees McRae Summer Theatre in Banner Elk.
 The Performing Arts Series at Appalachian State University features a variety of concerts, readings, plays, and more performances throughout the year.
 In July, the offerings really ramp up during the Appalachian Summer Festival.